-A keyboard macro is a sequence of requests that are performed, in order. when you issue a macro-executing request.
+A keyboard macro is a sequence of requests (and, possibly, characters to be entered) that are performed, in order, when you issue a macro-executing request.
 It is a "mini-program" that you devise to perform some editing task that you must do several times.
-You can create and use a macro, and then create a new one. or you can save your macros for later use by assigning names and keys to them.
+You can create and use a macro, and then create a new one, or you can save your macros for later use by assigning names and keys to them.
 The most important thing to know about a macro, though, is that it is easy to create one.
-All you have to do is tell Emacs that you're about to issue some requests which it should remember as a macro, then issue the requests, and finally, tell Emacs that the macro is finished.
+Basically, you issue requests to perform some task, only before doing so, you tell Emacs to remember the requests as a macro.